lewj85/jessesort/README.md

 # JesseSort

-JesseSort is a hybrid sorting algorithm that uses 2 Patience Sort insertions (one with descending stacks and one with ascending stacks), followed by Powersort's near-optimal power of 2 merge policy.
+JesseSort is a hybrid sorting algorithm that uses 2 Patience Sort insertions (one with descending stacks and one with ascending stacks), followed by Powersort's near-optimal merge policy.

 The runtime of this sorting algorithm is dependent on the number of piles/bands, k, created by the 2 games of Patience.
 On purely random inputs, k = sqrt(n), leading to a total runtime of O(n log n) after merging.
 But on inputs with natural runs, repeated values, broken subsequences, etc (all of which are common in real data), k can get significantly smaller, allowing JesseSort to approach as fast as O(n).